 Do you feel pain in your foot when you first wake up in the morning?
-Does it seem to feel better as the day goes on?
+Does it seem to feel a little better as the day goes on?
+Or does it just hurt all the time?
 If so, you could be suffering from a condition called plantar fasciitis.
 There is a thick band of tissue that runs across the bottom of your foot and connects your heel bone to your toes.
 It is called the plantar fascia.
 When it becomes inflamed, plantar fasciitis occurs.
 Fortunately, Dr. Gary Martin the chiropractor in Irvine, CA can help.

 Who Is at Risk for Plantar Fasciitis?